belanovdv/cluster-tumbler/README.md

 ## Web UI

+> **Draft.** The current UI is a preliminary implementation for state visibility only.
+Full UI development — including design, authentication, and control elements — is planned but not yet started.

 Available at `http://<node>:5080/`

 The single-page dashboard connects to `/api/v1/stream` via `EventSource` and updates in real time without page reload.
 It shows: